chungoid/kalipyfi/README.md

         Ensure your submenu is callable (typically via the __call__ method) so that it integrates smoothly with the main UI.

     Leverage IPC Functionality:
-        Use the existing IPC handlers (located in ipc_protocol.py) to dispatch commands to a background pane and handle callbacks.
+        Use the existing IPC handlers (located in common/ipc_protocol.py) to dispatch commands to a background pane and handle callbacks and optionally enhanced process tracking by initializing self.callback_socket (see Example Templates) in your tools init.
         This allows your tool to execute processes and receive notifications without managing low-level IPC details.

     Register Your Plugin: